runtimeverification/k/k-distribution/tutorial/README.md

 Please report issues at <https://github.com/kframework/k/issues>.
 Simply post your test case and briefly explain your problem.
-If you have write permissions to our repository, please also add a test case to the repository yourself using the directions in [tests/issues](/tests/issues/) (do this in addition to posting an issue, because you need the issue number).
+If you want to help us the most, please also propose a test case to the repository using the style in [tests/issues](/tests/issues/) (do this in addition to posting an issue, because you need the issue number).